 At the end of the day, no matter what your political leanings, everyone can engage in this sort of small talk.
 As I saw firsthand, most people were happy to take a few minutes and complain or vent about the government.
 This was how I developed a natural transition into offering insurance.

-If your medium is email and phone, these principles remain exactly the same.
+If your medium of communication is email and phone, these principles remain exactly the same.

 Some clients question the amount of risks I take.

 I take them because if I lost it all tomorrow, I would work as an inside sales rep at any company and crush my quota.